nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![storage component class structure](images/storage_class_diagram.png) *Fig 9.
 Class diagram of the storage component*

-Above image shows the structure of Storage.
+Fig 9. shows the structure of Storage.
 It is created by WhenFree class to handle the loading and saving of scheduled meetings and member schedules.

 The `Storage` component,
 - can save `Contact` objects in .txt format and read it back.